-Every MUSE student will have access to the MUSE Graduate Advisor; this advisor will meet with you regularly on Advising Days and help you support your goals in graduate education and beyond with suggestions for elective courses, faculty to meet, museums and galleries to explore, and other ideas.
-The Program Advisor can answer questions about credits, registration, schedules, and other Program-related concerns.
-Later in the program, you will choose committee members who will advise your capstone thesis/project process, as detailed later in this handbook.
-Your Graduate Advisor will offer suggestions as you identify these university-based and field professional guides for your work.
-Consider our Affiliated Faculty as resources for mentoring roles, as well.
+Program Advising: Every MUSE student will have access to the MUSE Graduate Academic Advisor; this advisor will meet with you regularly and help you support your goals in graduate education and beyond with suggestions for elective courses, faculty to meet, museums and galleries to explore, and more.
+The Graduate Academic Advisor can answer questions about credits, registration, schedules, and other Program-related concerns.

+Capstone Advising: Later in the program, you will choose committee members who will advise your capstone thesis/project process, as detailed later in this handbook.
+Your Graduate Academic Advisor will offer suggestions as you identify these university-based faculty and field professional guides for your work.